Vannevelj/Moviepicker/README.md

 I am not actively looking for help but I will review every code you send in.
 Do note that I would like to do the initial work on the Android app and as such I will be hesitant with pull requests towards this aspect.
 If you want to improve another aspect of the code, shoot me an email or open a pull request so we can discuss some specifics.

+### How does it work?

+The database holds user-specific values for each year, major actor and genre.
+This value will be increased or decreased based on whether you like or dislike a certain show or movie.
+Based on these values it will select a movie that you might like.
+It is evident that at first you will receive seemingly random movies and that the more you "train" the program, the more accurate its predictions will become.

+### Is this scalable?

+No clue.
+We'll see this when we get there!

 ## Links

 YouTRACK: https://moviepicker.myjetbrains.com/youtrack/